candoia/frontend/.apps/npm-over-revisions/README.md

 # Candoia app: npm-over-revisions
-This app computes and visualizes number of attributes added to each type over time.
+This app computes and visualizes number of public methods added to each type over time.
 To run add this app to your Candoia installation.

 ## Structure of this directory